-431 We will see the importance of this later when we discuss presidential directives, which often require agencies to impose conditions on federal contractors, infra Part II(E).
+434 We will see the importance of this later when we discuss presidential directives, which often require agencies to impose conditions on federal contractors, infra Section II.E.

-432 Courts often seek to make sure agencies distinguish between these two types of explanations for actions.
+435 Courts often seek to make sure agencies distinguish between these two types of explanations for actions.
 Thus, under Chevron and under the inaction doctrine, courts require agencies to acknowledge that they have discretion, and that their actions are not foreordained by the applicable law, when, in fact, agencies possess such discretion.
 Hecker v.
 Chaney, 470 U.S. 821, 833 n.4 (1985) ("We do not have in this case a refusal by the agency to institute proceedings based solely on the belief that it lacks jurisdiction"); FEC v.
 Akins, 524 U.S. 11, 26 (1998); Baltimore & Ohio R.R. v.
 ICC, 826 F.2d 1125, 1128-29 (D.C.
 Cir.
-1987) (holding that the Commission must explicitly assume the policy-making function that Congress delegated to it rather than assert a nonexistent congressional prohibition as a means to perceived legal constraint, members of the public can benefit from knowing the basis for the agency's conclusions that such a legal constraint exists.
-Members of the public may find it difficult to decide the scope of the constraint if unaware of the legal reasoning underlying the constraint.433 They may also find it difficult to challenge the legal restraint before the agency or in court (without knowing the legal points that will need to be addressed).
-And should members of the public resort to the political arena and seek assistance from legislators (or if legislators take an interest on their own initiative), Congress will need to know the legal basis underlying the agency's policy choice before it can assess the propriety of the agency's action.
-In a real sense, some subset of agency legal opinions, just as with OLC opinions, set the bounds of the rules and practices agencies can adopt434 and thus limit how government can affect individuals.
+1987) (holding that the Commission must explicitly assume the policy-making function that Congress delegated to it rather than assert a nonexistent congressional prohibition as a means to avoid responsibility for its own policy choice); National Recycling Coalition, Inc. v.
+Reilly, 884 F.2d 1431, (D.C.
+Cir.
+1989).